Brief raid by India in far-off Myanmar has Pakistan fuming

 “Absent top-down initiatives to mend fences, initiatives that New Delhi appears unwilling to take and that Pakistan’s civilian government is handcuffed from taking, the stage will be set for another nuclear-tinged crisis in the region.”

-One trigger for this week’s bitter verbal exchanges was India’s action thousands of kilometers east of Pakistan.
+One trigger for this week’s bitter verbal exchanges was India’s action thousands of kilometres east of Pakistan.

 Hours after 70 Indian special forces crossed into Myanmar from two northeastern states and killed an unspecified number of rebels, junior minister Rajyavardhan Singh Rathore said it was a message to Pakistan that India will go after militants anywhere.